sebagudelo/sebagudelo/posts/a-new-chapter.md

 Having just finished up at my last startup gig, I have now taken a few weeks for rest and some self-work.
 Started a few days of a Vipassana meditation retreat, before testing positive for COVID and then entering self-isolation for 14 days.

 The symptoms are clearing now and with a fresh mind it's time for a new chapter - both for writing and career.

 ## What’s been happening, what’s next?

 Firstly, you will notice that I am no longer writing from Tech,Life,Travels and Substack.

-I decided to build my own site last year[sebagudelo.com](https://sebagudelo.com/).
+I decided to build my own site last year [sebagudelo.com](https://sebagudelo.com/).

 The initial theme of this site will be **How Products Grow**.
 I will explore how teams grow products from inception to launch.